What is a Contested Divorce: Contested vs Uncontested Divorce

 What is a contested divorce?

-A contested divorce is one in which the two parties cannot agree on one or more fundamental issues, such as child custody, property division, or spousal support.
+A contested divorce is one in which the two parties cannot agree on one or more key issues, such as child custody, property division, or spousal support.
 As a result, the case goes to trial, and a judge or jury makes the final decisions.
 This divorce can be costly and time-consuming, particularly if the two parties have significant assets or complex financial arrangements.

 The issues that are typically contested in a divorce are